Home Attractions The Big Chicken

 Standing proudly at the intersection of Cobb Parkway and Roswell Road, “The Big Chicken” is an iconic Marietta landmark.
 The towering 56-foot-tall steel-sided structure is a stylized rooster, complete with a moving beak and eyes, that overlooks a KFC restaurant.

 The Big Chicken was built in 1963 for a restaurant called Johnny Reb’s Chick-Chuck-‘N’-Shake (see below).
-The owner, Stanley R. “Tubby” Davis, commissioned the construction of the seven story tall Big Chicken as a way to advertise his eatery.
+The owner, Stanley Reginald “Tubby” Davis, had opened the restaurant in 1956 and later commissioned the construction of the five story tall Big Chicken as a way to advertise his eatery.
 Davis earned the nickname “Tubby” due to his feats of devouring whole buckets (tubs) of chicken.
+The Big Chicken was designed by Hubert Puckett, a Georgia Tech student of architecture, and fabricated by Atlantic Steel.

 Big Chicken Ad